-Scott Kellner, VP of Marketing
+Scott Kellner, SVP of Sales & Marketing

 Scott is vice president of marketing at GPJ, with experience in marketing automation, public relations, advertising, product positioning, lead generation, SEO/SEM, sales management and executive leadership.

 Experiential Marketing is the Antidote to Interruptive Messaging

 In an era of brand message bombardment, creepy data-driven retargeting and an increasing number of methods for skipping or ignoring the messages, experiential marketing is fast becoming the go-to option for marketers.
 The hallmark of the technique is no secret: voluntary participation.
 Consumers self-select by attending or engaging with activations of their own volition, making the interactions more meaningful, while generating data that is more reliable and actionable.

 There is ample empirical evidence of this.
 Several recent studies confirm:

 - Budgets for rose 19 consecutive quarters to Q2 2018, and in the Q4 2018 IPA Bellwether report, it was only events that saw any rise in investment at all.

 - In-person events are the most effective form of content marketing for B2B marketers.
 (Content Marketing Institute, 2016)

 - 81% use in-person events in their B2B marketing strategy.
 (Content Marketing Institute, 2016)

 - 67% of B2B brand-side marketers expect growth in these budgets in the next 18 months; that growth will be an average of 24% (AgencyEA report, 2019)